Find a Part Now

 840Ci

 The 840Ci was offered with two different engines.
-The first used the 4.0-litre M60B40 V8 engine having a power output of 210 kW (286 hp) and was produced from mid-1993 to late 1995.
+The first used the 4.0-litre M60B40 V8 engine having a power output of 210 kW (286 PS) and was produced from mid-1993 to late 1995.
 From mid-1995, production phased in the newer 4.4-litre M62B44 V8 engine, which had better fuel economy and more torque, though power output remained unchanged.

 The 840Ci was available with a 5-speed automatic transmission, though European cars were given the option of a 6-speed manual transmission.
 The only external features distinguishing the V8 model from the V12 models were the quad round exhausts, which were square in the V12 models.
 The 840Ci stayed in production until May 1999.